 It is always a good idea to register your details with Smartraveller before you depart, at www.smartraveller.gov.au.

-No, our policies cover overseas medical costs only, which can be very high if you do not have travel insurance.
-There is no medical cover on a Domestic policy.
+No, our travel insurance policies cover overseas medical costs only, which can be very high if you do not have travel insurance.
+There is no medical cover on a Domestic travel insurance policy.
 As a general insurer we are prevented from paying medical costs in Australia and this includes any gap payments on any Medicare or private health insurer items.